Discovering the Wonders of Black Garlic

 Black Garlic Butter: Perfect for steak, chicken, scallops, or roasted vegetables.

-Marinades: Pairs with soy, miso, honey, vinegar, or sesame.
+Marinades: Pairs beautifully with soy, miso, honey, vinegar, or sesame.

 Bread: Fold into focaccia or sourdough for deep, sweet pockets.